keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/observability/_index.md

   for more information.
 * Follow the instructions in
   [OpenTelemetry observability](../../implementing/otel.md)
-  to configure Keptn accessibility to your OpenTelemetry data.
+  to configure where your OpenTelemetry data is sent.
   * Define a [KeptnConfig](../../yaml-crd-ref/config.md) resource
   that defines the URL and port of the OpenTelemetry collector.
   For our example, this is in the